Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Installers/Multirow & other functions/README.md

 ```
 pip3 install pyinstaller
 ```

+If you want to paliate AV's detecting the installer as malware, you will have to [rebuild the bootloader](https://pyinstaller.readthedocs.io/en/stable/bootloader-building.html) for Pyinstaller.

 After that you will be able to use it to create an executable with the correct `.spec` file that applies.
 For example, for windows, you'll have to use `Windows.spec` file to create the installer: